USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 Used by: ICON

 ICON can generate initial conditions from two different input file types.
 The first file type is an ASCII vertical profile file that lists species concentrations at various model layers that are fixed in space and time.
-To configure ICON to generate initial conditions from ASCII vertical profiles, the “prof” input module is chosen when compiling the program (see [Chapter 8](CMAQ_OGD_ch07_programs_libraries.md#ICON)).
+To configure ICON to generate initial conditions from ASCII vertical profiles, the “prof” input module is chosen when compiling the program (see [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md#ICON)).
 These ASCII-formatted vertical profile files are IC_PROFILE files, and are described in this section.
-IC_PROFILE files must be developed by the user and can be generated from climatologically averaged observational data or as an a priori estimate from previous modeling studies of the region being modeled.
+IC_PROFILE files must be developed by the user and can be generated from climatologically averaged observational data or as a prior estimate from previous modeling studies of the region being modeled.
 The second file type that ICON can use to generate initial conditions is a concentration file from a previous CMAQ run.
 These are CTM_CONC_1 files, and are described later in the [CTM_CONC_1 section](#ctm_conc_1).

 IC_PROFILE begins with a header that contains a comment section that describes the data, and a file description section that defines the number of vertical levels in the file, the number of pollutants in the file, and the distribution of the vertical levels.
 The next entries in IC_PROFILE are the Julian start date and the start time of the data; they are not used by ICON.